JackJMiller/NarGen/README.md

 nargen list-sample-worlds
 ```

 Once you have decided which configuration you will use, you can create a world using that same configuration.
-The following command configures a new world named `Mundo` using the sample configuration `Rainworld`.
+The following command configures a new world named `Mundo` using the sample configuration `Rainvalley`.

 ```
 nargen new-world Mundo Rainworld